crafts, create, google+ hangouts, kids

 If you’d like to see the finished fairy tale craft article, click the youtube link here, I got together with Missie Lizzie who talked magic beans, Anthea with her elves’ shoes, Kelly talked Rapunzel, and Maggy at Red Ted Art (talking three little pigs) who hosted a Fairy Tale Craft google+ hangout.

-Oh, and I’m on twitter and Instagram is my new favourite thing, I also blog at aGreenerLifeforus.com, and Erm, and funnily enough on Facebook and Pinterest!
+Oh, and I’m on twitter and Instagram is my new favourite thing, I also blog at incredibusy.com, and Erm, and funnily enough on Facebook and Pinterest!
 Pop over to say hello x Like it?
 Pin it!

 baking, cooking with kids, crafts, food, google+ hangouts